hmzaak/hmzaak/README.md

 <h1>Hi there! 👋</h1>
 <p>
-  Well, explaining who I am is pretty hard for me as I feel like I'm always wearing a mask, a mask that hides my true self from the outside world and represents me an average person.
-Even I don't know who I am, but I am damn sure that the 'me' with the mask isn't the true me.
-I wonder how it would feel to walk around without that mask.
-Anyways, I will tell you a bit about the person I am with the mask.
+  Well, it's hard to explain who I am because I feel like I'm always hiding behind a mask.
+The person people see isn't the real me, and even I don't fully know who I am.
+I wonder what it would be like to be myself without that mask.
+But for now, I'll tell you a bit about the person I appear to be.

   I'm Hamza Kamal, a Computer Systems Engineer, a learner and an old-fashioned guy.
 I have a passion for learning different languages and frameworks.
-Mobile App Development and Data Structures got my affection      and made me deeply passionate about exploring and mastering these areas.
-To pursue my passion, I started to explore Cross-Platform App         Development in the shape of Flutter/Dart.
+Mobile App Development and Data Structures have captured my interest, driving me to explore and master these areas.
+This passion led me to pursue a career in Flutter.
 Along with that, I have experience with different programming languages, C/C++, TypeScript, Python.

 Outside of my technical persuits, I love playing Cricket, listening to classical music and watching movies and shows particularly those centered around serial killers.
 One thing more...
 I use humor as a defense mechanism for all my mental problems.
 </p>